TheSushi22/TheFeatheredSerpent_Mod_Menu/README.md

 ## Installation
 - Use Python To Run
-- My Preferred Of Running Python Scripts Is [Visual Studio Code](https://code.visualstudio.com/) By Microsoft
+- My Preferred Method Of Running Python Scripts Is [Visual Studio Code](https://code.visualstudio.com/) By Microsoft
 - Quick Setup Guide To Get Started In Python [Here](https://www.youtube.com/watch?v=cUAK4x_7thA)

 The Following Are Needed To Run